-Compensation levels and ratio between fix and variable component of overall remuneration for Identified Staff are managed and monitored according to our business strategy, and aligned with Fineco performance over time.
+Compensation levels and ratio between the fix and the variable component of the overall remuneration for Identified Staff are managed and monitored according to our business strategy and aligned with Group performance over time.

-In compliance with the applicable regulations22, the adoption of the maximum pay ratio of 2:123 for personnel belonging to business functions is confirmed.
+In compliance with the applicable regulations27, the adoption of the maximum pay ratio of 2:128 for personnel belonging to business functions is confirmed.

-For the rest of the employees, a maximum ratio between the components of remuneration equal to 1:124 is usually adopted, except for the Identified Staff of the Company Control Functions25, for which it is provided that the variable remuneration could not exceed 1/3 of the fixed remuneration.
-For the Head of Human Resources and the Manager in charge for preparing financial statements, the remuneration is predominantly fixed.
-For the aforementioned Functions, the incentive mechanisms are consistent with the assigned tasks as well as independent from the results of the areas under their control.
+For the rest of the employees, a maximum ratio between the components of remuneration equal to 1:129 is usually adopted, except for the Identified Staff of the Company Control Functions30, for which it is provided that the variable remuneration cannot not exceed 1/3 of the fixed remuneration.
+For the Head of Human Resources and the Manager in charge of preparing financial statements, the remuneration is predominantly fixed.
+For the aforementioned Functions, the incentive mechanisms are consistent with the assigned tasks.